University of Heidelberg

 Members of Max Planck Institutes

-Places for members of Max Planck Institutes are limited and will be allocated on a first-come, first-served basis.
+The spots available to members of Max Planck Institutes are limited and will be allocated on a first-come-first-served basis.

 Please send an e-mail to the Welcome Centre: welcomecentre@zuv.uni-heidelberg.de

-If you are both a Max Planck Institute employee and (going to be) a doctoral student at Heidelberg University, please register as a doctoral student via the Graduate Academy.
+If you are both a Max Planck Institute employee and (going to be) a doctoral student at Heidelberg University, please register as a doctoral student via the Internal Study Centre (see below).

 7. What do course participants say?